 - Other Possible Side Effects

-- Side Effects or Toxicities during Pregnancy
+- Side Effects or Toxicities During Pregnancy

 - Taking Care of Yourself

-Side effects are most common during the first four to six weeks you are taking a new HIV medication.
+Side effects are most common during the first four to six weeks when you are taking a new HIV medication.
 After your body gets used to the new drug, the side effects usually get better or go away.
 Other side effects may show up later or last longer.
 There may also be long-term side effects we do not know about yet.
-Several of the HIV drugs have not been on the market long enough for us to know all the possible long-term effects.
+Several of the HIV drugs have not been on the market long enough for us to know all possible long-term effects.

 Speak to your health care provider about side effects before starting a new treatment.
 It will help if you know what to expect and how to handle any problems that arise.
 Some important points: